kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 [^23]: The compiled binaries are in your mods folder under AppData/Local.
 [^24]: Incompatible with v1.15.0-f7?
 See [Compatibility Issues of 1.15.0-f7](Compatibility-1.15.0-f7.md).
 [^25]: Dlls are managed by Git LFS.
 You can't download as ZIP.
+[^26]: Latest release is not yet in GitHub Release as of March 23, 2023.
+Download from the original repository if there's latest one.